dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 ## Creating Notes

-While we call it the `Lookup Bar`, `Lookup` is actually a misnomer because you can also use it to create notes.
-Whenever you're looking for a note that doesn't exist, Dendron will create it.
+While we call it the `Lookup Bar`, you can also use it to create notes that don't exist.
+When you lookup for a note that hasn't been created, Dendron will create it for you.

-Use `CTRl-P` to bring up the lookup bar.
+To try it yourself, bring up the lookup bar.
 Type `dendron.lookup.hello` and hit `Enter`.

 ![Create Note](assets/dendron-create.gif)